Not so cheesy: Gouda a Dutch jewel

 My friend Rob tells me that Gouda has plenty of what Holland is known for - canals, bicycles, beer - but without the tourist hordes of Amsterdam.

 "I like it here.
-It's seems more like a village," Rob says.
+It seems more like a village," Rob says.

 He's right but what he forgot to mention was the city's ornate 15th century architecture, cobbled streets or stroopwafels, the delicious Dutch syrup waffles.